themousepotato/shuffle/README.md

 [(Back to top)](#list-of-contents)

 - More formally , fork the code , and clone it your machine .
   - If you need a python IDE , I recommend using pycharm.
-[Tutorial to install : ](https://www.youtube.com/watch?v=QzcaEELafkE).
+[Tutorial to install](https://www.youtube.com/watch?v=QzcaEELafkE).
   - If you get an error , make sure all the **import statements are working** , if not , install using pip-install [tutorial](https://www.youtube.com/watch?v=237dNNQhD3Q)